TL;DR

 [Your Name]

-Key principles: keep it short, personalise every email, reference specific tracks on their playlist, and never send mass copy-paste messages.
+Key principles: keep it short, personalise every email, reference specific tracks already on their playlist, and never send mass copy-paste messages.
+For streamlined outreach at scale without losing personalisation, use Dropmail templates.

 Blog and Press Coverage Strategy